ResumeToolsResources

 Change Manager

-• Led a cross-functional team to implement a new project management tool.
+• Led a team of 20 in implementing a new project management software, reducing project completion time by 30%.

 Change Manager